 New Google Sites Help

-The wing website is built on New Google Sites and these tips to all New Google Sites websites.
+This wing members website is built on New Google Sites and these tips apply to all New Google Sites websites.

 Anyone on the wing-staff mailing list has access to edit the wing website.
 Be careful: You can edit the entire site.